-The fee for applying is $225, which you must include with your application.
+The application fee starts at $200, which you must include with your application.

 Atlantic City requires commercial contractors to have either a Class I or Class II construction contractor license.
-Before you can apply for a license, you must pass an exam to demonstrate you’re qualified to be a commercial contractor.
+Before applying for a license, you must pass an exam to demonstrate you’re qualified to be a commercial contractor.